 Our Top Picks

-The capabilities of the Rinnai RU160iN are impressive.
-The unit boasts an 9 GPM max flow rate that can produce hot water for multiple different fixtures, and its BTU maximum is more than enough for many average households.
+The capabilities of the Rinnai RU150eN are impressive.
+The unit boasts a 9 GPM max flow rate that can produce hot water for multiple different fixtures, and the unit’s BTU maximum is more than enough for many average households.
 Despite this being a natural gas system, the Rinnai’s efficiency rating is admirably high.
-This is mostly due to the condensing feature that allows the water heater to remove as much heat from the exhaust as possible before releasing it through the ventilation.
+This is mostly due to a condensing feature that allows the water heater to remove as much heat from the exhaust as possible before releasing it through the ventilation.